 A sweet feminine voice humming with some severity and worry couldn't touch where she was in that dark but relieving place.
 Other hands, touching and checking could only earn fear of her fever.
 The water that she'd been found in had taken its toll, she was ill.
 More blankets, more warmth, herbs and still she never roused.

 Amber eyes, confused and annoyed watched her coolly.
 Something bubbled in her throat, completely terrified and disoriented.
-Kagome struggled away from the covers that held her, tripping a little and swaying as she back up to a wall, nearly seeming to claw through it.
+Kagome struggled away from the covers that held her, tripping a little and swaying as she backed up to a wall, nearly seeming to claw through it.
 "Sesshoumaru!"
 She hissed, still terrified.
 "You keep away from me!"
-She said, pointing at him with her index finger as he stood abruptly.
+She said, pointing at him with her index finger as he stood abruptly to approach her.
 He slowed down, still watching, perplexed.
 "Where's Inuyasha?
 What did you do to him?"

-She looked up then, past who held her, mistaking where the head of the one holding her should be.
+She looked up then, beyond who held her, mistaking where the head of the one holding her should be.
 Something stilled in her, shock.
 "Inu-no-Tashio?"
 She asked, confused.
-He nodded slowly; Sesshoumaru stood only a foot or so behind him.
+He nodded slowly and Sesshoumaru stood only a foot or so behind him.
 "Oh Kami, I must be dead."

 All three demons, the woman, Sesshoumaru and his father, looked to one another in confusion.
 The demon lord stepped forward, bending a little so as not to frighten her more with his size.
-"Young woman, what is your name and where to you call home?"
-He spoke slowly, she had only just awoken from coma, and she may not be entirely coherent.
+"Young woman, what is your name and where do you call home?"
+He spoke slowly.
+She had only just awoken from coma, and she may not be entirely coherent.

 "How very perceptive of you, human."
 Sesshoumaru said, bored with her new turn.
-Kagome stopped breathing when she heard his voice and once she seen him a part of her thought it never would be possible to do so again.
+Kagome stopped breathing when she heard his voice and once she saw him a part of her thought it never would be possible to breathe again.

 "Sesshoumaru, don't be cruel to the poor child.
 Something terrible must have happened to her."
-He eyed his mother wearily at hearing the strict tone.
-It would be better if he left, he knew it and so he did.
-But not without a backward glance at the strange girl in their presence.
+He eyed his mother warily at hearing the strict tone.
+It would be better if he left, he knew it and so he did, but not without a backward glance at the strange girl in their presence.

 "He doesn't do well with people, you are aware."
 Inu-no-Tashio answered a question not asked.
-She smiled brighter and said something but Kagome was already drooping somewhere dark again.
-But this time it wasn't so permanent feeling, she would rise again, sooner than the last sleep.
+She smiled brighter and said something, but Kagome was already drooping somewhere dark again.
+This time it wasn't so permanent feeling.
+She would rise again, sooner than the last sleep.
 The demon's answering smile to his mate's was only a moment before he rose.
 There were things he needed to tend to.

 "Do you believe it is safe to keep a miko here?
 No human knows our son exists and a miko especially should not."
 Her mate's brows knitted in concern but he gave a nod.
 "I pray you are right my love."

 "Mama… Where….?"
-The mother of Sesshoumaru's heart softened as she watched the human girl tense and mutter as her fingers ran along the injury.
+The mother's heart softened as she watched the human girl tense and mutter as her fingers ran along the injury.

 Then there came something strange, something not so expected.
-Certainly seeing the future was… odd but to see something so impossible as Kagome felt it to be pulled old fear from her as the centipede, something perfectly irrational to fear with her demonic stature, came from the wells darkness and wrapped its hands around her, whispering of the jewel shard and how happy she was to have found it.
-Kagome fought back and the demon felt the swell of miko purity as if it were her own, finding it very similar to the way a demons power in released from their blood.
+Certainly seeing the future was… odd, but to see something so impossible as Kagome felt it to be pulled old fear from her as the centipede, something perfectly irrational to fear with her demonic stature, came from the well's darkness and wrapped its hands around her, whispering of the jewel and how happy she was to have found it.
+Kagome fought back and the demon felt the swell of miko purity as if it were her own, finding it very similar to the way a demons power was released from their blood.

 There was a blur, fast-forwarding to the point when the centipede tore the shikon no tama from Kagome's body.
-Inuyasha, who had been pinned to a tree, was suddenly trying to kill her so he could take the jewel for himself that way he may become a full blooded demon.
+Inuyasha, who had been pinned to a tree, was suddenly trying to kill her so he could take the jewel for himself and become a full blooded demon.
 There was the destruction of the jewel, its power sending shivers through her as it collapsed into the Feudal world, Yura attacking with her hair and then stood Sesshoumaru.

 She had to see now, she had to know.
-Her hands found their positions again; Kagome moaned a moment but stopped quickly as numbness from the demons use of telekinesis filled her blood, like morphine.
+Her hands found their positions again and Kagome moaned a moment, but stopped quickly as numbness from the demons use of telekinesis filled her blood, like morphine.

 Sesshoumaru, to her horror, used the un-mother against Inuyasha.
-It was a terrible weakness to the half demon, very smart to take the chance but also incredibly cruel.
+It was a terrible weakness to the half demon, very smart to take the chance, but also incredibly cruel.
 When he was at his weakest Sesshoumaru took the black pearl from his eye and opened a portal into the after life where she saw her mates' remains.
 It nearly kept her from her from probing, nearly.
-Sesshoumaru could not draw a sword, neither could Inuyasha and so they battled.
+She remained strong and continued in her viewing, learning of her son's true desire as it rested within her mate's remains.
+Sesshoumaru could not draw the sword however and neither could Inuyasha.
+In frustration they began to battle.

-Kagome pulled the sword from its stand, stared at it in confusion and then felt encompassing fear as Sesshoumaru appeared before her.
-"You…" Her son's voice rang in her mind clearly; the most terrifying memory of him from Kagome was in clear resolution.
+Kagome pulled the sword from its stand, stared at it in confusion and then felt terror strike her as Sesshoumaru appeared before her.
+"You…" Her son's voice rang in her mind clearly, the most terrifying memory of him from Kagome was in clear resolution.
 Even every color seemed more vivid.
 "What are you and how did you draw the sword?"

-The two fought one another for a long while; Inuyasha eventually sliced the left arm from Sesshoumaru's body.
+The two fought one another for a long while, but Inuyasha eventually sliced the left arm from Sesshoumaru's body.
 Her son retreated then, to heal she assumed.
 Soon after the miko and Inuyasha met Shippo who had lost his family to the Thunder Brothers.
-The sight and story broke her heart but Kagome's protection and warmth to the child helped her continue on.
-It humorous that this miko made Inuyasha take care of him; it caused a smile to swim over her features.
+The sight and story broke her heart, but Kagome's protection and warmth to the child helped her continue on.
+It was humorous that this miko made Inuyasha take care of him, it causing a smile to swim over her features.

 And then her violet eyes mirrored the deepest of sadness as she watched Kagome's soul fill Kikyo's hallow shell.
-Tears threatened to fall as Inuyasha ran after the woman who looked so much like the one laying before her instead of trying to save Kagome somehow.
-Soon she saw Miroku, the lecherous monk of the little rag tag team; appear with a silent wisdom that many missed.
-His humor helped them through the darkness and horror.
+Tears threatened to fall as Inuyasha ran after the woman who looked so much like the one lying before her instead of trying to save Kagome somehow.
+Soon she saw Miroku, the lecherous monk of the little rag tag team, appear with a silent wisdom that many missed.
+His humor helped them through the darkness and horror they often faced.
 Just as soon as Naraku truly arrived on the scene a demon slayer, Sango, who had lost all dear to her heart, appeared with great strength.
-Without her aid, Kagome felt, they would not have made it so far, Kagome wouldn't have made it so far.
+Without her aid Kagome felt they would not have made it so far.
+At the very least, Kagome wouldn't have made it so far.

 Kagome had wanted to die, a part of her did die, when she saw the man that she loved so deeply caught in the embrace of another woman.
-The one who had still claimed his soul hers.
-Kagome knew she could not share, that he could not be hers and that pain tore endlessly, repetitively.
+The very woman who had still claimed his soul hers.
+Kagome knew she could not share, that he could not be hers and that pain tore her endlessly, repetitively.

-But what struck the demon, what surprised her the most was when Kagome offered her heart and soul and even her trust to him every time in understanding, through the deepest compassion.
-Kagome knew full and well, had even said that he would approach Kikyo every time he thought her near.
-The hanyou didn't deny it as pain streamed over his contorting face which also softened her for him, if only a little.
-Kagome's heart was broken every time but she always held in as deeply as she could manage.
+But what struck the demon, what surprised her the most was when Kagome offered her heart and soul and even her trust to him every time in understanding, through the deepest of compassion her soul could give.
+Kagome knew well and had even said that he would approach Kikyo every time he thought her near.
+The hanyou didn't deny it as pain streamed over his contorting face which also softened the demon for him, if only a little.
+Kagome's heart was broken every time but she always held it in as deeply as she could manage.

 "Surely this girl can not be evil if she is able to open her heart to so many."
 Her whisper was quiet, one of trust and sorrow.
 Trust because Kagome was no ordinary human woman, showing more kindness than she'd seen any other ever give and sorrow for the fact that she loved someone who could not release the dead.

 After pulling the blanket over her again and standing she glanced once more with a soft smile.
 "Sleep well miko, in the house of the cresting moon over the brow of the west."
 With that she shut the sliding door behind her, in search of her mate.
-So much sorrow made her heart heavy; she wanted to be with him.
+So much sorrow made her heart heavy and she wanted to be with him to battle the darkness.